Derived categories of noncommutative quadrics and Hilbert squares: Further remarks

 \end{question} Sadly, we do not even know the answer for the embeddings obtained for~$X=\PP^2$ or~$\quadric$ and~$Y=\Hilb^2X$.

 Some positive evidence comes from a result by Hitchin who shows in \cite{MR3024823} the existence of the split exact sequence

 where~$S$ is a smooth projective surface over the complex numbers.

 Again one does not know that the morphism on the right is related to \eqref{equation:conjecture-morphism}, but it does show that a possible approach might be to choose for~$Y$ a smooth projective variety representing a moduli problem associated to~$X$.
-The choice of the Hilbert scheme of~$n$ points seems to be a natural choice in the case of a surface, but for higher-dimensional varieties the Hilbert scheme fails to be smooth in general.